 Getting ahead of this pandemic is crucial, and Collins has worked to ensure that Mainers are prepared and equipped to tackle it head-on.
 Recently, she helped announce that Maine received more than $4.6 million in federal funding to fight coronavirus, before even a single person tested positive in Maine.

 Maine Center for Disease Control Director Dr. Nirav Shah praised the coronavirus funding, announcing “these funds will bolster our capacity to respond to the potential arrival of the virus in Maine and support our efforts to protect the health of Maine people and communities.”

 Thanks to strong national leadership from Trump and Maine leaders like Collins, we can rest assured that every precaution is being taken to protect Maine families and communities from harm in the face of this pandemic.

-Demi Kouzounas is the chair of the Maine Republican Party.
+Dr. Demi Kouzounas is a dentist and chair of the Maine Republican Party.